TVTower/TVTDictionaryCheck/README.md

 # TVTStatistics

 Evaluate statistics.csv files written by TVTower aggregating information about ad income, daily costs etc. based on the players' reach.

+# SaveGameSizeAnalyzer

+Aggregate information about the size of different blocks across a number of save games.
+This allows to check which part of the game use up the most space and which contribute the most to the increase of save game size.